Northstar California: History

 In 2007, CNL Lifestyle Properties acquired Northstar, which since 2010 has been operated under a triple-net lease by Vail Resorts.
 Vail also owns Heavenly Ski Resort and Kirkwood Mountain Resort both at Lake Tahoe, four other ski resorts in Colorado, including Vail, Breckenridge, Keystone, and Beaver Creek, and other ski resorts.
 Previously, Northstar had been owned by Booth Creek, a holdings company managed by George Nield Gillett Jr., the owner of the now defunct Gillett Holdings, a former owner of Vail Associates.

 In 2016 EPR Properties agreed to purchase Northstar California in a package deal along with multiple other properties from CNL Lifestyle Properties for approximately $456 Million.

 Terrain

 Northstar features 3,170 acres of terrain, with 60% of trails designated for intermediate skiers.
 Grooming on trails is well-established and offers many "groomers" for resort visitors.
 In 2015, Ski Magazine listed the resort as the 24th best ski area in the western United States.
 The resort has been consistently rated as having one of the top 10 terrain parks in North America.
 It features seven different terrain parks for all different skills levels across 55 acres of terrain.
+Northstar's terrain is serviced by a network of 19 lifts.